 There is a close up of a colour wheel below, so you can see which part you need to clean.
 The dust wiped off it pretty easily.
 While I was wiping stuff, I also cleaned the lens as this had a bit of dust on it.

-After you have done this, then simply reassemble the projector by putting the lamp back in, the top back on, put the ribbon back under the black clip, pop it back down and then clip it together.
-Then put the lens cover on.
+After you have done this, then simply reassemble the projector: put the lamp back in, put the top back on, put the ribbon back under the black clip, pop it back down and then clip it together.
+Lastly, put the lens cover on.
 The whole thing popped back together easier than it came apart.

 That's it!
 Once I did this my projector started working properly again.
 No more flickering and I can watch films and game again.
-I can't take any responsibility for yours, but if yours has stopped flickering recently, you have very little to lose by following this guide and it will only take you 15 minutes or so.
-Just take your time and try not break anything!
+I can't take any responsibility for yours, but if yours has started flickering recently, you have very little to lose by following this guide—it will only take you 15 minutes or so.
+Just take your time and try not to break anything!

 Hopefully this will see me through another couple of thousand hours and as it cost nothing, then it was definitely a worthwhile fix.